nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 cd liferay-ce-portal-7.2.1-ga2/
 ```

-> **Note:** The `liferay-ce-portal-7.2.1-ga2/` directory represents the [*Liferay Home*](../14-reference/01-liferay-home.md) directory.
+> **Note:** The `liferay-ce-portal-7.2.1-ga2/` folder represents your [*Liferay Home*](../14-reference/01-liferay-home.md).

 See [Obtaining Liferay](./03-obtaining-liferay.md) for more information about Liferay Downloads.

-Once your application server is ready, see [Connecting a Database](#connecting-a-database) for next steps.
+Once your Tomcat bundle is installed, [Connecting a Database](#connecting-a-database) is your next step.

 ### Manually Deploying to an Application Server

 Liferay DXP can be manually deployed to [Tomcat](./01-installing-liferay-on-an-application-server/01-installing-liferay-on-tomcat.md), [WildFly](placeholder-link), [JBoss EAP](placeholder-link), [WebLogic](placeholder-link), or [WebSphere](./01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md) application servers.

-Manual deployments require the use of the Liferay DXP `.war` file and other dependencies.
+Manual deployments require using the Liferay DXP `.war` file and other dependencies.
 To learn more about these files and other available Liferay DXP downloads see [Obtaining Liferay](./03-obtaining-liferay.md).

 ## Connecting a Database

-Liferay DXP has some defaults configured out of the box to enable faster demonstration - this includes using HSQL as a database.
-Connecting Liferay DXP to a database is a required step for using Liferay DXP beyond basic exploration.
+Liferay DXP's pre-configured defaults (including an HSQL database) enable faster demonstration.
+A full-featured supported RDBMS is required for using Liferay DXP beyond basic exploration.
 See [Connecting a Database](./04-connecting-a-database.md) for more information.

 ## Running Liferay DXP for the First Time

-Once the JVM, application server, and database have been configured, Liferay DXP can be started for the first time.
+Once the JVM, application server, and database have been configured, you can start Liferay DXP.
 Start the application server using the start script bundled with the application server.
 For example, with the Tomcat bundle:

 ```bash
 ./liferay-ce-portal-7.2.1-ga2/tomcat-9.0.17/bin/startup.sh